 Protect Your Smile from Tooth Loss and Gum Disease

 Gum disease, also called periodontal disease, is a common oral health problem most often recognized by bleeding gums when brushing or flossing.
 If left untreated, gum disease can lead to tooth decay and tooth loss.
 Seeking treatment for gum disease is essential for your oral health.
 General dentistry treatments can help prevent gum disease and tooth loss, keeping the smile healthy and beautiful for years to come.
-To learn more about your treatment options for tooth loss and gum disease, schedule a consultation with Wilmington, DE dentists Jeffrey J. Emmi, Laura Dougherty, and Jeff Bartoshesky.
+To learn more about your treatment options for tooth loss and gum disease, schedule a consultation with Wilmington, DE dentists Jeffrey J. Emmi and Laura Dougherty.

 How Does Gum Disease Cause Tooth Loss?